Mihai Viteazu, Constanța

-Mihai Viteazu is a commune in Constanța County, Northern Dobruja, Romania.
+Mihai Viteazu (/ro/) is a commune in Constanța County, Northern Dobruja, Romania.
 It is situated in the northeastern part of the county, some 60 km from the county seat, Constanța.
 To the east are the shores of the Black Sea and of Lake Sinoe, while to the north is Tulcea County.

 The commune consists of two villages, which are 3 km apart: